cosmos-developer/JBG-documents/README.md

 2. Heart energy: keeps us from psychosis, leads to happiness
 3. Mind energy: keeps us from confusion, leads to clearness

+## The capability - the source of success
+Dreaming of success without the right capabilities is delusional.

+## The community - the source of support
+One man is vulnerable to all kinds of risks and stress.
+Simply because there are too many capabilities, knowledge, network needed to win.
+Having support both in terms of emotions and capabilities lessens one man sufferings, and promotes group happiness.